nrc-cnrc/MetroloPy/docs/hand_made_doc.rst

       multiplying the standard uncertainty for each data point by this quantity.
 The default value is 1.

-   -  **fit\_format**: (str) The format string passed to pylab.plot
+   -  **fit\_format**: (str) The format string passed to pyplot.plot
-      or pylab.errorbar when plotting the fitted curve.
+      or pyplot.errorbar when plotting the fitted curve.
 The default is 'k-'.

-   -  **fit\_options**: (dict) A dictionary containg key words that are passed to pylab.plot or pylab.errorbar when plotting the fitted curve.
+   -  **fit\_options**: (dict) A dictionary containg key words that are passed to pyplot.plot or pyplot.errorbar when plotting the fitted curve.

    -  **show\_fit**: (bool) Whether or not to plot the fitted curve.